amandakoka/ARTWITHAMANDA/README.md

 # Credits

-### Media
+## Media

-Images of artwork are all Amandas work and taken by herself.
+- **Artwork Images:** All images of artwork displayed on the site are created by Amanda Koka.
+The photos were taken by Amanda Koka herself, ensuring that each piece is authentically represented and showcasing her artistic vision.

-### Code
+## Code

-This project was created using methods taught in the Code Institutes walkthrough project for Boutique Ado.
+- **Development:** This project was created using methods taught in the Code Institutes walkthrough project for Boutique Ado..

-### Content
+## Content

-Content for the site was written by Amanda Koka.
+- **Website Content:** All content on the website, including text, descriptions, and product details, was written by Amanda Koka.
+This includes the artist's biography, artwork descriptions, and any other relevant information provided on the site.

+## Acknowledgements

+- **Code Institute:** Special thanks to the Code Institute for their comprehensive tutorials and support throughout the development of this project.
+- **Tutor Support:** Appreciation to Rebecca for deployment support.
+- **Family and Friends:** Thanks to family and friends who provided encouragement and feedback throughout the project.
+- **Online Resources:** Recognition to various online resources and communities that provided solutions and inspiration during the development process, including Stack Overflow, Django documentation, Bootstrap docs and the Slack community.